-- Andrew Begun, co-founder and chief technology officer, a former engineering manager at Microsoft who helped create InfoPath, a program for electronic forms.
+- Andrew Begun, co-founder and chief technology officer, a former engineering manager at Microsoft who helped create InfoPath,

 - Martin Sawicki, co-founder, was an engineering manager at Microsoft, where he worked on Microsoft Office.